cite-architecture/CitableBase.jl/docs/src/urns.md

 UrnComparisonTrait(::Type{Isbn10Urn}) = IsbnComparable()
 ```

-You can use the `urncomparable` function to test whether the trait is recognized for an instance of your new type.
+`CitableBase` offers the `urncomparable` function to test whether the trait is recognized for an instance of your new type.

 ```@example urns
 urncomparable(typeof(distanthorizons))